axonops/async-python-cassandra/README.md

 **What it DOESN'T do**:
 - ❌ Make the underlying I/O truly asynchronous (still uses threads)
 - ❌ Provide performance improvements over the sync driver
-- ❌ Handle thousands of concurrent connections (limited by thread pool)
+- ❌ Remove thread pool limitations (concurrency still bounded by driver's thread pool size)
-- ❌ Remove thread overhead
+- ❌ Eliminate thread overhead

 The cassandra-driver uses blocking sockets and thread pools internally.
 This wrapper provides a compatibility layer but cannot change the fundamental architecture.
 For a detailed technical analysis, see our [Why Async Wrapper](docs/why-async-wrapper.md#what-this-wrapper-actually-solves-and-what-it-doesnt) documentation.